-Let’s learn about color (not talking about fancy color diamonds here).
-Now, in order to understand the nuances of diamond color, you must first understand how diamond color is determined in the first instance.
+Let’s learn about color we aren't talking about fancy color diamonds here.
+Now, in order to understand the nuances of diamond color, you must first understand how diamond color is determined in the first place.
 Here is a diamond color scale as a refresher:

 Secondly, unless you and/your partner plan you carry around a full set of GIA master stones in your pocket to show people the definitive color grade (weird), then you are unlikely to encounter a situation whereby your diamond color will be scrutinised to such a degree.
 The closest you might get to that scenario is if you choose a diamond wedding band, which can easily be picked so as to enhance the beauty of the engagement ring stone.
 Simple!

-You see, the visual difference between a ‘D’ and a ‘G’ will only be obvious when held directly next to each other (this is an old upselling sales trick BTW, more on that in a future post), but the price differential will be substantial.
-Once mounted in a ring setting, those near colorless stones G-J will perform just as well (if not better, depending on cut) as their colorless comrades.
+Once mounted in a ring setting, those near colorless stones G-J will perform just as well (if not better, depending on the cut) as their colorless comrades.

 Moving on down the scale, we’ve gotten to the K-M colors.
-These diamonds will have a faint color to them, and if you are color-averse I would suggest staying away from these.
-If on the other hand, the notion of a diamond exhibiting a tiny hint of warmth does not have you running for the hills, this might be the color range for you1 Indeed, I believe these might be the real hidden gems of the diamond color scale (see what I did there?
+These diamonds will have a faint color to them, and if you are color-averse I would suggest staying away from them.
+If, on the other hand, the notion of a diamond exhibiting a tiny hint of warmth does not have you running for the hills, this might be the color range for you Indeed, I believe these might be the real hidden gems of the diamond color scale (see what I did there?
 Diamond Pun).
 Let’s take a look at a few real-life examples:

 A Final Note on Color Undertones:

-If you take nothing else way from this article, let it be this section on color undertones.
-So far when talking about color in a stone I have used the term ‘yellow’ to describe it, and even the GIA color scale moves from a clear to a yellow tone when denoting color to a diamond.
-In reality however, there are a number of tints/hues besides yellow tint that a diamond can have.
+If you take nothing else away from this article, let it be this section on color undertones.
+So far, when talking about color in a stone, I have used the term ‘yellow’ to describe it, and even the GIA color scale moves from a clear to a yellow tone when denoting color to a diamond.
+In reality, however, there are a number of tints/hues besides a yellow tint that a diamond can have.
 The most common of these are brown and gray, and most people don’t realise that they can substantially impact both the look and the price of a stone - even within the same color grade like these two;

-Interestingly, neither the GIA nor the AGS (the two main gemological labs) rate brown/gray undertones of diamonds graded ‘J’ color or above, meaning these tints can only be seen when you take a look at the stones themselves.
+Interestingly, neither the GIA nor the AGS (the two main gemological labs) rate brown/gray undertones of diamonds graded J color or above, meaning these tints can only be seen when you take a look at the stones themselves.
 Here is the crux of the matter however, these hints and hues have gotten somewhat of an unwarranted bad reputation.
 In fact, I would argue there are excellent deals to be had within this band of colors!
-Brownish stones can look absolutely beautiful in gold/rose gold settings for example, and can sometimes look even whiter than their yellowish counterparts.
-The rule of thumb therefore is to make sure you are knowingly purchasing a brown/gray hued stone, and set it accordingly to make the most of its unique coloring.
-If you are not sure, ask the retailer!
+Brownish stones can look absolutely beautiful in yellow/rose gold settings for example, and can sometimes look even whiter than their yellowish counterparts.
+The rule of thumb, therefore, is to make sure you are knowingly purchasing a brown/gray hued stone and set it accordingly to make the most of its unique coloring.
+If you are not sure, ask a gemologist!